Is the Maturity Matrix right for our organisation?

 Do I need to work through and complete each level before moving on to the next?

 All points accomplished contribute to your scoring and help us build a picture of your strategy against all organisations (see guidance notes by filling in our form).

 Will the Matrix stay the same each year?

 The Matrix is supported by the All-Party Parliamentary Group for Governance and Inclusive Leadership and will evolve based on feedback every three years.
 Please submit any feedback or any further recommendations to email@example.com.

-This year we have re-launched the Matrix based on feedback, as submissions are now in their forth year.
+This year we have re-launched the Matrix based on feedback, as submissions are now in their fifth year.
 Apart from minor adjustments that reflect new legislation or practices, the next full revision will be 2024.

 During what period should my organisation have completed each action?